Yuvraj-Guptaa/RCB-IPL-SQL-Analytics/README.md

 This project analyzes Indian Premier League (IPL) data using **Structured Query Language (SQL)** to uncover **strategic insights** for **Royal Challengers Bangalore (RCB)**.
 The analysis focuses on player performance, venue statistics, batting/bowling consistency, and team balance — aiming to assist in **data-backed decision-making** for team strategy formulation.

-The project also includes a PowerPoint presentation and supporting documentation showcasing the **findings, visualizations, and recommendations**.
+The project also includes a **PowerPoint presentation** and supporting documentation that showcase the **findings, visualizations, and strategic recommendations**.

 ---

-## 🗂 Repository Structure
-RCB-IPL-SQL-Analytics/
-├── README.md
-├── LICENSE
-├── .gitignore
-│
-├── sql/
-│ ├── objective.sql # Core SQL queries for analysis
-│ ├── schema/ # Database schema (if applicable)
-│ └── queries.sql # Additional supporting queries
-│
-├── data/
-│ └── sample_data.csv # Example dataset (optional small sample)
-│
-├── presentation/
-│ └── Cricket Analytics using SQL (1).pptx # Main presentation
-│
-├── docs/
-│ ├── Tasks-IPL.docx # Task list and details
-│ └── Cricket_Analytics_using_SQL.pdf # PDF export of presentation
-│
-└── assets/
-└── images/ # Graphs or charts for README (optional)

-yaml
-Copy code

----

 ## ⚙️ Project Objective
-To utilize **SQL-based data analysis** for understanding the **strategic challenges and strengths** of RCB in the IPL and to recommend performance-enhancing measures based on insights derived from historical match data.
+To utilize **SQL-based data analysis** for understanding RCB’s **strategic challenges, player performance trends, and strengths**, and to propose **data-backed improvements** for upcoming IPL seasons.

 ---